intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/recurrent.md

 **Parameters:**

 * `nbFilter`: Number of convolution filters to use.
 * `nbKernel`: Number of rows/columns in the convolution kernel.
 Square kernel.
+In Python, require nb_row==nb_col.
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is 'tanh'.
 * `innerActivation`: String representation of the activation function to use for inner cells.
 See [here](activation/#available-activations) for available activation strings.
 Default is 'hard_sigmoid'.
 * `dimOrdering`: Format of input data.
 Only 'th' (Channel First) is supported for now.
 * `subsample`: Factor by which to subsample output.
 Also called strides elsewhere.
-* `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
+* `wRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.
-* `uRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the recurrent weights matrices.
+* `uRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the recurrent weights matrices.
 Default is null.
-* `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
+* `bRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `returnSequences`: Whether to return the full sequence or the last output in the output sequence.
 Default is false.
 * `goBackwards`: Whether the input sequence will be processed backwards.
 Default is false.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.